Congressman Troy Balderson Hosts Conference Call with Central Ohio Jewish Leaders

 Yesterday, Governor John Kasich signed HB 384 into law.
 It had passed both chambers by wide, overwhelming, and bi-partisan margins.

 Included in this law is funding of over $7.3 million to help nonprofits “target harden” their facilities against terrorist attack.
 Ohio is only the second state in the nation (after California) to enact such a program.

-Statement by Ohio Jewish Communities on Governor Kasich's Signature of HB 384 and the Security Grant Program
+Statement by Ohio Jewish Communities on Governor Kasich's Signing of HB 384 and the Security Grant Program

 January 5, 2017